 The human person is the principle of all the Holy See's interests in relation to society.
 "Man is the way of the Church," said John Paul II, and it is on this principle that we must base both the demand for freedom and the commitment to peace.
-In the respect due to the human person as such are implicit all fundamental human rights, beginning with the right to life from the first moment of conception until natural death, the right to food and education, the right to equality before the law, the right of women not to suffer discrimination with respect to men, etc.
+In the respect due to the human person as such are implicit all fundamental human rights, beginning to their pastoral work.
+You can't really preach from the Gospels when you talk about Jesus if it's all uncertain.